 Crown Gall (Agrobacterium vitis): Crown gall is a bacterial disease that infects more than 2,000 species of plants (including grapes).
 Crown gall of grape is a major problem in cold climate regions.
 The disease affects all grape cultivars.
 Vines with galls at their crowns or on their major roots grow poorly and have reduced yields.
 Severe economic losses result in vineyards where a high percentage of vines become galled within a few years of planting.

 Wounds are necessary for infection to occur.
 Observations suggest that freeze injury and mechanically-caused wounds are highly conducive to infection.
 The disease is particularly severe following winters that result in freeze injury on cold-sensitive cultivars, such as those of Vitis vinifera.
 Crown gall is characterized by galls or overgrowths that usually form at the base of the trunk.
-Galls form as high as 3 feet or more up the trunk (aerial galls).
+Aerial galls may form as high as 3 feet or more up the trunk.
 Galls generally do not form on roots.

-The disease first appears as small overgrowth or galls on the trunk, particularly near the soil line.
-Early in their development, the galls are more or less spherical, white or flesh-colored, and soft.
+Early in the disease development, galls are small, more or less spherical, white or flesh-colored, and soft.
 Because they originate in a wound, the galls at first cannot be distinguished from callus.
 However, they usually develop more rapidly than callus tissue.
 As galls age, they become dark brown, knotty, and rough.
 The bacterium can survive in the soil for many years even in the absence of grapevines.

 Management: Control procedures include: (1) planting only nursery stock that is free of any obvious galls on crowns or roots: (2) not planting into a field where crown gall has occurred previously, unless a non-host crop, such as strawberries or most vegetables, is grown for two or more years before replanting; and (3) minimizing winter injury to root and crown systems.